mapbox/Simple-KML/README.md

 ## Usage

+Be sure to clone recursively (`git clone --recursive` or `git submodule update --init`) in order to grab the dependent submodules Objective-Zip and TouchXML.

 Include all of the Simple KML files in your Xcode project, as well as the files in the TouchXML and Objective-Zip subdirectories if you don't already use these in your project.

 Per TouchXML's [installation guide](http://foobarpig.com/iphone/touchxml-installation-guide.html), add `/usr/include/libxml2` to your "Header Search Paths" and `-lxml2` to your "Other Linker Flags" since TouchXML depends on `libxml2`.

-You'll also need to link against `CoreLocation.framework` for a couple of the classes since they make use of Core Location constructs.
+You'll also need to link against `CoreLocation.framework` and `libz.dylib`.

 ## Plans, needs, bugs, etc.